Internet Sales Tax and the Supreme Court

 Fast forward to 2017, and online retail sales in the United States comprised 13% of the overall retail spending.
 Consumers in the United States alone spent more than $450 billion in online retail purchases, with a few dominant players in the marketplace enjoying most of those sales.
 How did e-commerce grow to become such a large segment of the economy, displacing brick-and-mortar giants and disrupting whole industries along the way?
 The answer is simple: online retailers could offer the same products for less cost.

 Some of those cost savings were from built-in efficiencies of e-commerce.
 For instance, an online retailer doesn’t need to pay rent on its brick-and-mortar stores or an extensive network of retail employees.
 Cutting out the large physical footprint of other retailers let Internet retailers pass some of that savings onto their customers.
-One of the biggest cost savings enjoyed by e-commerce customers, however, has nothing to do with business models or efficiency — for nearly twenty years, customers of online retailers never had to pay sales tax.
+One of the biggest cost savings enjoyed by e-commerce customers, however, has nothing to do with business models or efficiency — for nearly twenty years, customers of online retailers never had to pay an Internet sales tax.
 This is partly because, when e-commerce was first taking off, the states had little understanding of e-commerce and even less understanding of how to tax it.
 However, once the states better understood e-commerce, they found themselves bound by decades-old legal precedent and couldn’t tax Internet sales in most instances.

 The states have, up until recently, been bound by the legal precedent of decades-old cases such as Quill Corp. v.
 North Dakota and National Bellas Hess, Inc. v.
 Department of Revenue of Illinois, cases which tied the states’ hands and required that a business have some physical presence in the state before the state could tax it.
 That physical presence requirement satisfies an even older legal principle that, before a state can tax economic activity, that activity must have a substantial nexus with that state.
 Ultimately, this all meant that an efficient e-commerce company operating out of one state — let’s use Washington in this example — could keep all of its offices and warehouses in Washington, sell to customers in all fifty states, but only be required to pay sales tax on sales to Washington customers.
 If you lived in Nebraska and had to choose between paying sales tax in a brick-and-mortar store or buying the same product without paying sales tax, which would you choose?
 For many people, the answer was simple — and, thus, online sales boomed for decades in what its critics considered a legally subsidized marketplace.